glyh/on_pal/language/syntax.md

 ## Classification
 Pal's surface syntax is strongly influenced by Ruby, however given the fact it's a functional language.
-It actually looks more similar to Elixir(which is a functional BEAM lanaguage with ruby-like syntax).
+It actually looks more similar to [Elixir](https://elixir-lang.org/).

 ## A taste of Pal